 Dr. Marvin Macaraig is the Scarborough Cycles Bike Hub Coordinator, a joint initiative between Access Alliance Multicultural Health and Community Services and TCAT, in partnership with Birchmount Bluffs Neighbourhood Centre, CultureLink Settlement and Community Services, the Toronto Cycling Think & Do Tank, and Cycle Toronto.
 Employed as a Community Health Promoter at Access Alliance, Marvin works to increase cycling knowledge in Scarborough by building both institutional and community capacity.
 Marvin believes that active transportation is a key facet of urban resilience and local prosperity.
 One of his goals is to find solutions and address barriers that will increase participation in suburban cycling for transportation.
 Marvin received his Ph.D. from the University of Toronto (Geography and Planning), has expertise in metropolitan governance and civil society, and has taught several urban geography courses at the University of Toronto Scarborough.
 He is also a co-founder of the Toronto East Cyclists.

-Car Martin is TCAT’s Active Neighbourhoods Project Manager: Design Lead.
-Car is a designer with an interest in the production of spaces that reflect diverse voices and has years of experience in managing collaborative and participatory design projects of all scales.
-She holds both a professional Masters of Architecture from the University of Washington and a B.A. in Environmental Studies from the University of Toronto.
+Car Martin is a Participatory Design Consultant on TCAT’s Active Neighbourhoods project.
+Car is an interdisciplinary designer with an interest in the production of spaces that reflect diverse voices.
+She has years of experience in managing participatory design projects of all scales and is currently an intern member of the Ontario Association of Architects, working on local public architecture projects.
+She holds a professional Masters of Architecture from the University of Washington and a B.A. in Environmental Studies from the University of Toronto.
 Car also has a wealth of experience as a social entrepreneur, initiating and managing successful projects, including an award-winning community bike repair centre at the University of Toronto called Bikechain.